LorenzoDoremi/React-code-components/README.md

 Gallery.js

-A website-mocking masonry gallery passing data in GET, by props and from saved informations.
+A website-mocking masonry gallery passing data in props and from saved informations.

  ----